-• Natural Resource Overlay (NRO): The NRO zone is designed to protect identified significant natural resources in The City of Sweet Home.
-The intent of this zone is to ensure reasonable economic use of property while protecting valuable natural resources.
+• Natural Resource Overlay (NRO): The NRO zone is designed to protect identified significant natural resources in the City of Sweet Home.
+This zone intends to ensure reasonable economic use of property while protecting valuable natural resources.

-- Flood Hazard Overlay (FHO): This overlay was established in compliance with ORS 197.175.
-It is the purpose of the FHO is to promote public health, safety, and general welfare, and to minimize public and private losses due to flooding in flood hazard areas - Historical Property Overlay (HPO): The purpose of the HPO zone is to foster civic pride, preserve the history of the community, and promote LCDC Goal 5. - Planned Development Overlay: The purpose of Planned Development regulations is to encourage and allow more creative and imaginative design of land developments than is possible under district zoning regulations.
+- Historical Property Overlay (HPO): The purpose of the HPO zone is to foster civic pride, preserve the history of the community, and promote LCDC Goal 5. - Planned Development Overlay: The purpose of Planned Development regulations is to encourage and allow more creative and imaginative design of land developments than is possible under district zoning regulations.
 Planned Developments are intended to allow substantial flexibility in planning and designing a proposal.
 This flexibility often is in the form of relief from compliance with conventional zoning ordinance site and design requirements.